meet-projects/Y2-Summer-Labs/0.8 Firebase Authentication/README.md

 # Firebase Authentication

 ## Objective:
-In this lab, you will learn about signing up, signing in & signing out users in your Flask up. <br/>
+In this lab, you will learn about signing up, signing in & signing out users in your Flask app. <br/>
 As well as setting up a Firebase project.